soofa/location-tool/README.md

 ## How to use HeatMap.html:

 You can select from a list of preloaded cities using the 'Cities' dropdown menu.
 The default city is Cambridge, MA.
-You can select which layers you want to see on the upper right corner of the map view.
-You should only be clicking on one layer!
-If you want to visualize multiple layers together, go to the upper right corner of the map view and click 'Multiple Layers.'
-You can then go to the 'Add to Multiple Layers' drop down menu and select the layers that you wish to visualize.
+You can select which layers you want to see from the 'Show Layers' menu.
+If you want to see all the layers together, you can click on 'Show All Layers'.

 You can also click on the map itself.
 This will create a draggable marker that you can move around.
 Dragging this marker will display the various scores for the marker location on the right side of the webpage.
+You can also have many markers at the same time.
+However, if you change cities, all the existing markers will be erased.

 ## How Scores are Calculated: